-The Problem: dams and industrial practices have blocked spawning habitat and decimated migratory fish populations.
-Flows at main stem hydro-electric dams and canals, as well as industrial effluents and heated plant discharges into the river make this situation worse.
+Dams and industrial practices have blocked spawning habitat and decimated migratory fish populations.
+Flows at main stem hydro-electric dams and canals, as well as industrial pollution and heated plant discharges into the river make this situation worse.
 Determined action is needed if the Connecticut’s fish runs are to survive.

 All fish are mobile, but none on the Connecticut River make longer journeys than the suite of migratory fish moving upriver from the Atlantic Ocean: blueback herring, alewives, American shad, American eels, Atlantic salmon and sea lampreys.
 These migrations have been taking place for thousands of years.
 The journeys of these species may take them through thousands of ocean miles annually, and nearly 200 miles upriver.